jrs-innovation-center/user-stories/schedulehouse/index.md

 ## Search Buyers By Last Name

-As a real estate agent, I want the ability to search though my buyers by Last name.
+As a real estate agent, I want the ability to search buyers by Last name.

 Once selected, **Display Buyer**.

-## Search Buyers from A to Z
+## Browse Buyers from A to Z

-As a real estate agent, I want the ability to browse though my buyers from A to Z.
+As a real estate agent, I want the ability to browse buyers by last name.

 Once selected, **Display Buyer**.

 ## Display Buyer

-As a real estate agent, I need a **Buyer Details Page** to view the details on an individual buyers .
+As a real estate agent, I need a **Buyer Details Page** to view the details on an individual buyers.

 See [Buyer Elements](data#buyer).